cmusatyalab/elijah-cloudlet/README.md

 Copyright (C) 2011-2012 Carnegie Mellon University This is a developing project and some features might not be stable yet.
-Please visit our website at <http://elijah.cs.cmu.edu/>.
+Please visit our website at [Elijah page](http://elijah.cs.cmu.edu/).

 Cloudlet is licensed under the GNU General Public License, version 2.